dvk-adv/dp-diary-pro/README.md

 ### 🇬🇧 English
 Blood pressure measurement Diary

+A simple and reliable blood pressure and heart rate diary for the whole family

+📖 About the Project
+Blood Pressure Diary • Pro is a lightweight web application for daily monitoring of blood pressure and heart rate.
+Created with care for people who want to monitor their cardiovascular health but don't want to deal with complex medical services.

+💡 Did you know?
+According to the WHO, over 1.28 billion adults worldwide suffer from hypertension.
+Regular self-monitoring of blood pressure reduces the risk of stroke by 40% and heart attack by 25%.
+🎯 Who Is This App For
+👨‍👩‍👧‍👦 Adults and Elderly People
+Hypertension and hypotension control
+Monitoring blood pressure trends
+Preparing reports for doctor visits

+🧑💼 Young People with Excess Weight
+Early prevention of cardiovascular diseases
+People with BMI > 25 are at risk — regular monitoring helps detect problems early Motivation for lifestyle changes through visual statistics 👨‍👩‍👧 Families
+Multiple profiles in one app — the whole family can keep a diary on one device Quick switching between users in one click
+✨ Key Features
+Feature
+Description
+📝 Quick Entry
+Enter SBP, DBP, and pulse in 10 seconds
+🎤 Voice Input
+Just say three numbers — the app will record everything 📊 Visual Graphs
+Blood pressure trends and value distribution
+🔔 Smart Alerts
+Automatic notifications for critical values
+👥 Multi-Profile
+Multiple users on one device
+📄 Report Export
+Generate DOCX documents for your doctor
+📤 CSV Export/Import
+Transfer data between devices

 This software is designed and operated in full compliance with the European Union’s General Data Protection Regulation (GDPR) and the United States’ Health Insurance Portability and Accountability Act (HIPAA)